 And what do the sensor plots look like after the magic sauce is applied?

 It’s important to note that there is no guarantee that fitting your sensors to an average will do anything to improve accuracy.
 However, sensors purchased from different vendors, at different times, tend to have randomly distributed offsets.
-In those cases normalization improves both precision and accuracy, but the only way to know if that has happened is to validate against some external reference like the weather station at your local airport.
+In that case normalization improves both precision and accuracy, but the only way to know if that has happened is to validate against some external reference like the weather station at your local airport.
 There are several good long term aggregators that harvest METAR data from these stations like this one at Iowa State, or you can get the most recent week of data by searching for your local airport code at weather.gov

 Technically speaking, you could calibrate your pressure sensors directly to those official sources.
 However there are a lot of Beginner, Intermediate and Advanced details to take care of.
 Even then you still have to be close enough to know both locations are in the same weather system.